What Is Blended Learning? Less Than 100 Words

-Blended learning typically has the following four benefits:
+Blended learning typically has the following three benefits:

 - Convenience for Learners — A blended learning program is more convenient for learners as compared to traditional training.
 With digital learning modalities, learners complete work on their own schedule wherever they want.